MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 This guide will use an example front-end application and show you how to create a CI/CD process that deploys to [Vercel](https://vercel.com/home).

+> Note: I am assuming you already have node installed and a development environment setup.
+If that isn't the case, please take time to do that now.

 ### Tools

 There are many CI/CD tools out there that provide a platform to help integrate and deploy code changes.
 Some examples include: